-Although a chicken’s needs are fairly basic, the right kit can make life much easier for the owner.
-Choosing from the vast variety of chicken-related accessories can be difficult, but here are ten top items to get you started.
+Although a chicken’s needs are fairly basic, getting the right kit can make life so much easier for the owner.

 1. Chicken feeder